ikstvn/neorv32/README.md

 You now can proceed to perform the compilation of this test and upload the program into the board.

-If everything goes well you will have something like this:
+If everything goes well, you will have something like this:

 ![video](./docs/figures/test.gif)

 Well done!
-You have add your own custom module! 🔥🔥🔥
+You have added your own custom module! 🔥🔥🔥